expanded, updated version of my "How to cabal install" tutorial from school of haskell

 Dealing with bad dependencies

 If, after a reset or in a clean sandbox, there are still unresolvable dependencies, it means the released packages on Hackage have bad (incorrect, out-of-date, too tight, too loose) dependency declarations, or the packages are not compatible with your GHC version.
-In this case identify the problem package(s) and get the maintainer's help, and/or try fixing the dependencies yourself in a local copy of the package (cabal unpack is good for this).
+In this case identify the problem package(s) and get the maintainer's help, and/or try fixing the dependencies yourself in a local copy of the package (cabal unpack

 Summary

-• cabal installs Haskell software from Hackage.
+installs Haskell software from Hackage.
 It comes with GHC or the Haskell Platform or as a system package.
-Use at least version 0.14, and preferably the newest.
+Use at least version 0.14, and preferably the newest.- Use it instead of your system's package manager when you want to install (or develop) the latest Haskell software.

-• The main subcommands are update, list and install.
+- The main subcommands are

-• install becomes more likely to fail over time, as packages are added locally and on Hackage.
+. - install becomes more likely to fail over time, as packages are added locally and on Hackage.
 Understanding these failures can be hard.

-• Or, you can install packages in separate sandboxes with cabal-dev or hsenv.
+. - Or, you can install packages in separate sandboxes with cabal-dev or hsenv.

-• Packages which fail to install even with a clean slate should be reported to their maintainers.
+. - Packages which fail to install even with a clean slate should be reported to their maintainers.

 May you be free from cabal hell and enjoy haskell heaven!